Edgar (opera): Performance history

 is working on producing the critical edition of the first version, but the score performed in Turin is based on Puccini's autograph.
 Fairtile worked on it together with Gabriele Dotto and Claudio Toscani.

 In the opera's 1905 version, it was first given in the US on 12 April 1966 and in the UK on 6 April 1967 (by Hammersmith Municipal Opera under Joseph Vandernoot).

+This original four-act 1889 version was believed lost for over a century when Puccini's granddaughter Simonetta discovered the score fully intact in 2008.
+The first performance of this original score since the nineteenth century was undertaken by director Tiziano Mancini with the orchestra and chorus of Teatro Regio di Torino under the baton of Yoram David, and Argentine tenor José Cura as Edgar.

-However, the original version was given its UK premiere at Lewes Town Hall by New Sussex Opera on 25 October 2012.
+The original version was given its UK premiere at Lewes Town Hall by New Sussex Opera on 25 October 2012.

 The Berliner Operngruppe under Felix Krieger presented Edgar at Konzerthaus Berlin in February 2019.